arhaamhuq/practice/README.md

-# practice
+### Practice
-practicing skills learnt in projects
+This repo is made for me to practice the skills learnt in class projects